Energy Community

 Electricity market integration

-Security of gas supply
+Security of supply

-In response to the energy crisis, the EU and the Commission took steps to strengthen security of gas supply in the Energy Community.
+In response to the energy crisis, the EU and the Commission took additional steps to strengthen security of gas supply in the Energy Community.

-On 1 October 2022, the Energy Community adopted the Gas Storage Regulation (EU/2022/1032), requiring its non-EU countries to fill up their underground gas storages to the same levels as in the EU and certify underground storage operators.
+On 1 October 2022, the Energy Community adopted the Gas Storage Regulation (EU/2022/1032), requiring its non-EU countries to fill up their gas storages to the same levels as in the EU and certify storage operators.

 Decarbonisation in the Energy Community